-Both played straight and inverted in Planescape: Torment: The Nameless One is the only character capable of changing classes, meaning he can become a Fighter, Mage or Thief as the needs require, but unlike some of his companions cannot play a hybrid class, meaning his stats grow slower.
+Downplayed in Planescape: Torment: The Nameless One is the only character capable of changing classes, meaning he can become a Fighter, Mage or Thief as the needs require, but unlike some of his companions cannot play a hybrid class, meaning his stats grow slower.

 Alucard of the Castlevania series reaps many benefits from his status as a Dhampyr, such as resistance to sunlight and holy symbols along with the ability to survive without feeding on blood.
 However, he does play more fair than many other examples by logically being only half as powerful as a full-blooded vampire.

 The main characters of Persona 3 and 4 are both special cases who can have multiple Personas, avoiding the set weaknesses of every other Persona user.
 In 4, while everyone else has to own up to their own darker thoughts, the main character doesn't have a hidden dark side to face.